stolostron/rhacm-docs/release_notes/known_issues.md

 ### Any authenticated user can import clusters

 In OpenShift Container Platform, any authenticated user can provision projects with administrator privileges to the project and associated namespace.
 As the administrator of a namespace, users can import clusters into Red Hat Advanced Cluster Management for Kubernetes.
-In order to create a cluster and generate commands on the hub cluster, you must have cluster administrator privileges.
+In order to create a cluster and generate commands on the managed cluster, you must have cluster administrator privileges.
 For more information view the [Role based access control (RBAC) table](../security/security_intro.md).